 The safety questions in the ESTA form

-Only if all of the safety questions in the ESTA form can be answered with ‘no’, can an ESTA be granted.
+An ESTA can only be granted if all of the safety questions in the ESTA form can be answered with "no".
 Read on this page which questions are asked.
-Do you need to answer one or several questions with ‘yes’?
+Do you need to answer one or several questions with "yes"?
 Then you can only travel to the US by applying for a visa at the embassy.

 Why so many questions?

-The US government has decided to only allowed travelers in through the ESTA program if it can be assumed with a large amount of confidence that they will not present any safety risks.
-If there is even a slight doubt to question this, the possibility to use an ESTA is immediately excluded.
-There are a relatively large number of safety questions (nine), and these exclude many travelers that are traveling to the US with the best intentions.
-For instance, a recent holiday to Iran will make it so an ESTA can never again be applied for.
+The US government has decided to only allowed travellers in through the ESTA program if it can be assumed with a large amount of confidence that they will not present any safety risks.
+If there is even a slight doubt as to this, the possibility to use an ESTA is immediately denied.
+There are a relatively large number of safety questions (nine), and these exclude many travellers that are traveling to the USA with the best intentions.
+For instance, a recent holiday to Iran will make it so an ESTA can never be applied for again.

 Submitting an ESTA application is the easiest way to travel to the US, but not the only one.
-Travelers that are excluded from applying for an ESTA based on the safety questions, can still apply for a US visa.
+Travellers that are excluded from applying for an ESTA based on the safety questions can still apply for a US visa.
 Unlike an ESTA application, a visa application is always manually checked by an employee of the US government (usually a consular employee of the embassy).
-Travelers that have, for instance, traveled to Iran for work can then personally explain to the embassy employee what they did during their trip.
-If the embassy employee decides that it really did concern a holiday, and the trip did not have a political motive, then a visa will likely be granted without any problems.
+Travellers that have, for instance, travelled to Iran for work can then personally explain to the embassy employee what they did during their trip.
+If the embassy employee decides that it really did concern a holiday or business trip, and the trip did not have a political motive, then a visa will likely be granted without any problems.

 When in doubt: closely read the questions

-Travelers that are not sure whether they can meet the safety questions, can prematurely choose to travel with a visa instead of an ESTA.
-However, this can have a number of negative consequences: a visa is more expensive, the processing of a visa application takes longer (usually one to two weeks, compared to minutes/hours for an ESTA), and to acquire a visa the traveler needs to personally go to the embassy, as the US visa procedure cannot be completed online.
-When in doubt, it is therefore advised to closely read the questions; if you can answer all of the questions with ‘no’ after all, then you save time, money, and effort.
+Travellers that are not sure whether they can meet the safety questions can prematurely choose to travel with a visa instead of an ESTA.
+However, this can have a number of negative consequences: a visa is more expensive, the processing of a visa application takes longer (usually one to two weeks, compared to minutes/hours for an ESTA), and to acquire a visa the traveller needs to personally go to the embassy, as the US visa procedure cannot be completed online.
+When in doubt, it is therefore advised to closely read the questions; if you can answer all of the questions with "no" after all, then you save time, money and effort.

-The first ESTA safety question is meant to keep out travelers that could pose a threat because of a physical and/or mental affliction.
-Take note: persons that are sick or suffer from an illness and don’t pose a threat to their environment, can answer the question with ‘no’, and apply for an ESTA.
-Because hard and soft drugs are a sensitive subject in the US, all drug addicts are refused entry.
-Do you occasionally use drugs which are legal in your home country and you’re not an addict?
-Then you can safely answer this question with ‘no’.
-You do need to answer the question with ‘yes’ in the following cases:
+The first ESTA safety question is meant to keep out travellers that could pose a threat because of a physical and/or mental affliction.
+Take note: persons that are sick or suffer from an illness and do not pose a threat to their environment, can answer the question with "no", and apply for an ESTA.
+Because hard and soft drugs are a sensitive subject in the USA, all drug addicts are refused entry.
+Do you occasionally use drugs which are legal in your home country and you are not an addict?
+Then you can safely answer this question with "no".
+However, you need to answer "yes" in the following cases:

-- The traveler poses a threat to their environment
+- The traveller poses a threat to their environment

-- The traveler is addicted to one or several types of drugs
+- The traveller is addicted to one or several types of drugs

-- The traveler suffers from serious contagious diseases*
+- The traveller suffers from serious contagious diseases*

 * Including: cholera, contagious tuberculosis, dysentery, poks, yellow fever, viral hemorrhaging fevers such as ebola, lassa, marburg, and/or congo-krim, or acute respitoreal afflictions that are transmittable to others and can cause death.